riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-01-30-Mismatched-Intelligence.markdown

 🖼️  Photos by [Nicholas Cappello](https://nicholas-cappello.com/), [Alexander Grey](http://www.pexels.com/@mccutcheon) and [Tim Gouw](https://unsplash.com/@punttim) on [Unsplash](https://www.unsplash.com)

 [^1]: Although it too was later hit by [export restrictions](https://www.tomshardware.com/news/us-prohibits-exports-of-nvidias-a800-and-h800-to-china-blacklists-chinese-gpu-developers).
-[^2]: I was a little surprised to find that I had not mentioned this concept on the blog before, since it's a classic of cloud computing that I must have been using in presentations for at least fifteen years at this point, but apparently not.
+[^2]: I was a little surprised to find that I had not mentioned this concept on the blog before, since it's a hoary chestnut of a cloud-computing analogy that I must have been using in presentations for at least fifteen years at this point, but apparently not.
+[^3]: The censorship applies only to the models as hosted by DeepSeek.
+If you download it and run it locally, you can ask it all kinds of crazy questions!
+Again, this fact is interesting on a purely technical level, politics aside, because of how it illuminates the difference between the "same" model hosted locally or accessed via an API.
+It's not just a pricing difference; the results can also differ quite substantially.
+So much for "open source", in other words.